 ESRC Co-funded Studentships

-Co-funded and Collaborative Studentships are doctoral projects which are jointly and collaboratively run by both academic and non-academic organisations.
+Co-funded Studentships are doctoral projects which are jointly run by both academic and non-academic organisations.

-- Co-funded and Collaborative Studentships are doctoral projects which are jointly and collaboratively run by both academic and non-academic organisations.
+- Co-funded Studentships are doctoral projects which are jointly run by both academic and non-academic organisations.
 The awarded teams then get to recruit a student to work on the project, who receives an ESRC Studentship.

 - In collaboration with non-academic partners, projects address a research topics of both theoretical and practical importance, providing opportunities for the selected student candidate to gain first-hand experience of work outside an academic environment.